bootique/bootique/DEVGUIDE.md

 # Bootique Release Guide

 Here you can find guidelines for performing a release.
 The important thing is that Bootique consists of a number of modules dependent between themselves.
-Therefore in the process of release it’s necessary to stick to the order of modules described in the **Release dependency groups**.
+Therefore in the process of release it’s necessary to stick to the order of modules described in the appendix **Release dependency groups**.

 Another major point is differentiation of releases: **train** and **hot-fix**.
 The term train is used to refer to a release of all [Bootique](https://github.com/bootique) modules, hot-fix - a release of a module on demand of a highly required fix.